Workforce strategy: 6 steps to future-proofing your team

 Given this, it’s not surprising that there’s mounting pressure on decision-makers, space planners, HR, and other stakeholders to get workforce strategies right.

-How do you develop a workforce strategy?
+How to develop a workforce strategy

-Developing a workforce strategy will be much easier in companies with a strong, inclusive company culture, and in offices that already collect a wide range of workplace data
+Developing a workforce strategy will be much easier in companies with a strong, inclusive company culture, and in offices that already collect a wide range of workplace data.

 The most successful workplace teams—both current teams and those in the future—are those that the company treats like important stakeholders and supports from the planning and implementation stages through to optimization.